-Long-tailed Macaques can be found in large social groups where tensions between individuals can erupt in fights and reconciled with bonding behaviours such as grooming.
+Long-tailed Macaques are found in large social groups, where tensions between individuals can erupt into fights.
+Reconciliation is accomplished with bonding behaviours such as grooming.

 Studies have shown a parallel between macaque behaviour after a fight and that of friends and partners arguing in human society.
 Both the victim and the aggressor macaques involved in a fight would show much higher levels of stress afterwards, which would continue until they had reconciled.

-The Pig-tailed Macaque have ‘harem-type’ social groups.
+Southern Pig-tailed Macaques form ‘harem-type’ social groups.
 Unlike the males, females remain with their birth troop when they reach sexual maturity and become part of a hierarchal system.
-When resources are limited, these hierarchies have an interesting role to play in the sex bias of young macaques; high ranking females have more daughters than sons and the young of low ranking females are more male-biased.
+When resources are limited, these hierarchies have an interesting role to play in the sex bias of young macaques; high-ranking females have more daughters than sons and the young of low-ranking females are more male-biased.

-The Western Tarsier is nocturnal and has large, round eyes like the Sunda Slow Loris, but unlike its ‘slow’ cousin, it is incredibly agile.
+Horsfield’s Tarsier is nocturnal and has large, round eyes like the Philippine Slow Loris, but unlike its ‘slow’ cousin, it is incredibly agile.
 It is able to leap horizontal distances up to 45 times its body length (almost six metres), and often catches its prey by leaping.

 Human (Homo sapiens) Least concern